caiiiycuk/js-dos-docs/Writerside/topics/Player-API.md

 # Player API

-js-dos player provides a single entry point a `Dos` function, it takes two arguments:
+js-dos player provides a single entry point: the `Dos` function, it takes two arguments:
 1. element where to create a player window
 2. options object to configure player